Skip to Main Content

 Best for: high-traffic areas.

-Nylon is easy to clean, won't fade, and stain-resistant.
+Nylon is easy to clean, stain-resistant, and won't fade.
 Its durability makes it perfect for high-traffic areas.
-However, it shouldn't be placed in direct sunlight as the material can get hot underfoot.
+However, it should not be placed in direct sunlight as the material can get hot underfoot.
+Consider placing a nylon patio rug under covered seating areas like gazebos.

 Shop Nylon Outdoor Rugs